 Even in the face of this pandemic, it’s paramount to us that we continue to take the best possible care of our pregnant and postpartum patients.
 It is our goal to continue to provide the most up-to-date information, keeping you informed so you and your families can stay safe and healthy during this time.

-There are many reports about COVID-19 in areas such as New York City and LA with information specific to those particular areas that may not be applicable here in Chattanooga.
-As such, we will continue to update the content on this page throughout the remainder of the COVID-19 pandemic, in effort to better serve you with the most current and accurate facts.
+There are many reports about COVID-19 in areas such as New York City and LA with information specific to those areas that may not be applicable here in Chattanooga.
+We will continue to update the content on this page throughout the remainder of the COVID-19 pandemic, in effort to better serve you with the most current and accurate facts.

 1. How does COVID-19 affect my prenatal care in the office?

 - Our goal is to continue to provide excellent care and reduce your exposure during the pandemic.
 We are closely monitoring the COVID-19 cases in our area.
 This may affect how we schedule your appointments, and we may delay certain appointments.

 - To protect you and maintain social distancing for staff and patients, no one is allowed into the office with the patient unless the patient is a minor.
 We will let you know if this changes.